McDonald's looking to heat up U.S. sales with breakfast, coffee

 Once or twice a week, Tremblay makes a slight detour from his morning commute to pick up coffee and a sausage McMuffin with egg or a sausage burrito.

-He has bought the company's flavoured coffees, but never orders the espresso drinks made from pricey McCafe machines that McDonald's franchisees installed to compete with Starbucks Corp (SBUX.O).
+He has bought the company's flavored coffees, but never orders the espresso drinks made from pricey McCafe machines that McDonald's franchisees installed to compete with Starbucks Corp.

 These days, breakfast competition is fierce.
-Starbucks is introducing new pastries, fast-food chains Burger King BKW.N and Dunkin' Donuts (DNKN.O) have come on strong with food and drinks, and bakery chain Panera Bread (PNRA.O) has rapidly expanded.
+Starbucks is introducing new pastries, fast-food chains Burger King and Dunkin' Donuts have come on strong with food and drinks, and bakery chain Panera Bread has rapidly expanded.

 McDonald's owners in Yu's area have been couponing and matching discounts from competitors.
 Still, Yu said that has not increased the frequency of his visits to the Golden Arches: "I'm going there anyhow."